spack/spack/lib/spack/docs/getting_started.rst

    gcc``), or from a `DMG installer
    <https://github.com/fxcoudert/gfortran-for-macOS/releases>`_.

 #.
-The only thing left to do is to edit ``~/.spack/darwin/compilers.yaml`` to provide
+The only thing left to do is to edit ``~/.spack/darwin/packages.yaml`` to provide
    the path to ``gfortran``:

    .. code-block:: yaml

+      packages:
+        apple-clang
+          externals:
+          -  # ...
              compilers:
-      - compiler:
-        # ...
-        paths:
-          cc: /usr/bin/clang
+               c: /usr/bin/clang
                cxx: /usr/bin/clang++
-          f77: /path/to/bin/gfortran
-          fc: /path/to/bin/gfortran
+               fortran: /path/to/bin/gfortran
-        spec: apple-clang@11.0.0

    If you used Spack to install GCC, you can get the installation prefix by ``spack location -i gcc`` (this will only work if you have a single version